qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 # Cartographer3D for Qidi Plus 4 Installation and Configuration Guide

-**This guide is not aimed towards notice users.
+**This guide is not aimed towards novice users.
 It requires, SSH access, changing Klipper files and updating configs and macros.
 If you don't understand this, you risk damaging your printer.
 Performing this mod may limit your ability to update to latest firmware from Qidi.
 Do not update without checking as it may overwrite important configs.**

 ⚠️ Do not contact Qidi support about issues with bed leveling, first layer issues, klipper, etc after making this mod.
 It's now your responsibility. ⚠️